 Making maps has never been more exciting!
-Just look what we can do with maps now as mobile, online, and open source technologies have naturally merged with the ancient discipline of cartography.
+Just look what we can do with smart maps today, as mobile, online, and open source technologies have naturally merged with the art of cartography.
 It’s a new mapping age.
 This is your time to shine!

 Map Gallery Submission

 To reserve your display space within the Map Gallery, please submit your map between Thursday, March 9 and Friday, June 2.

 Map Gallery entries must be created in Esri software and can be submitted by anyone who registers for and attends the Esri UC.

 You or a colleague must be present for at least one hour during the Map Gallery Opening and Evening Reception on Monday, July 10 between 3:30 and 7:00 p.m. to discuss your maps and answer questions.